Say Something (Justin Timberlake song)

-"Say Something" is a song by American singer Justin Timberlake featuring fellow American singer Chris Stapleton.
-It was released on January 25, 2018, as the third single from his fifth album Man of the Woods (2018).
-The song was written and produced by Timberlake, Danja, and Timbaland, with additional songwriting by Stapleton and Larrance Dopson.
-It debuted at number 9 on the US Billboard Hot 100, becoming Timberlake's 19th Top 10 single as a solo artist and Stapleton's first.
+"Say Something" is a song recorded by American singer Justin Timberlake featuring fellow American singer Chris Stapleton for the former's fifth studio album, Man of the Woods (2018).
+RCA Records released the song for digital download and streaming on January 25, 2018, as the album's third single.
+Timberlake wrote and produced the song alongside Timbaland and Danja, with Stapleton and Larrance Dopson providing additional songwriting.
+It was also recorded at Conway Recording Studios, based in Hollywood, Los Angeles.
+The song is a country pop and country rock tune about reflection and regret, meditating on social pressure to have something to say, and being unsure if you really do.

+"Say Something" debuted at number 9 on the US Billboard Hot 100, becoming Timberlake's 19th Top 10 single as a solo artist and Stapleton's first.
 It also reached number 1 in Slovakia and Slovenia and the Top 10 in Austria, Belgium, Canada, Czech Republic, Germany, Hungary, the Netherlands, Poland, Scotland, Switzerland, and the United Kingdom.
 It was serviced to contemporary hit radio on February 13, 2018.
 A live version of the song was released on March 31.
 "Say Something" received a nomination for Best Pop Duo/Group Performance at the 61st Annual Grammy Awards.